 12 Tips for a Successful IEP Meeting

-Individualized education programs (IEP) are critical for students with ADHD.
-Here, learn what to do before, during and after a 504 Plan or IEP meeting your child’s teacher to set up and monitor the best accommodations possible.
+Students with ADHD benefit enormously from a good Individualized Education Programs (IEP) or 504 Plan.
+Here, learn what to do before, during and after a 504 Plan meeting or IEP meeting with your child’s teacher to set up and monitor the best ADHD accommodations possible.

 IEP meetings can be emotional for parents of children with ADHD.
 And it is hard to hear and understand everything a teacher or administrator says if you are keyed up or anxious.
 Keeping a positive tone is tricky, but it can be done.